ConduceInc/conduce-python-api/doc/source/entity-sample-definitions.rst

  **kind**
      the type or category of the object.
  **time**
-     A :py:class:`datetime.datetime` at which the entity state described by this sample is valid.
+     a :py:class:`datetime.datetime` at which the entity state described by this sample is valid.

 And one of the following location fields:
  **point**
-     A coordinate pair that defines a location in a 2D cartisian coordinate system.
+     a coordinate pair that defines a location in a 2D cartisian coordinate system.
  **path**
-     A list of coordinates that define a series of connected line segments in a 2D cartisian coordinate system.
+     a list of coordinates that define a series of connected line segments in a 2D cartisian coordinate system.
  **polygon**
-     A list of coordinates that define a closed shape in a 2D cartisian coordinate system.
+     a list of coordinates that define a closed shape in a 2D cartisian coordinate system.

 These options provide the user with the means to define entities with three different spatial representations and convenient structures for defining geographic coordinates.